 In the endless quest for the life-changing bird that will make any chef a legend at future holiday dinners, many different cooking methods have been born, from grilling in the backyard to prepping it in the dishwasher.

-It was during the 1950s that the idea of cooking a turkey in a paper grocery bag first became trendy, and the notion still occasionally makes a comeback every few years.
+It was during the 1950s that the idea of cooking a turkey in a bag—usually a paper one from the grocery store—first became trendy, and the notion still occasionally makes a comeback every few years.
 But there are three words of caution anyone tempted to try cooking a turkey in a bag needs to hear: Don’t do it.

 Science says no